Rick45/quick-arr-Stack/README.md

 Radarr should be ready out of the box, there are multiple settings and configurations that you can explore later but we are going to start with the basics.

 `Root Folders` is in the Media Management tab, here we add the `/MediaCenterBox/Completed/Movies/` folder.
-This will be the default derectory where all the TV Shows will be stored
+This will be the default directory where all the TV Shows will be stored

 ![Radarr Root Folders](img/RadarrRootFolder.png)

-`Download Clients` tab is where we'll configure links with our tdownload client Deluge.
+`Download Clients` tab is where we'll configure links with our download client Deluge.
 There are existing presets for these 2 that we'll fill with the proper configuration.

 Deluge configuration:

 ![Radarr Deluge configuration](img/RadarrDelugeConfig.png)

 Enable `Advanced Settings`, and tick `Remove Completed` in the Completed Download Handling section.
-This tells Sonarr to remove torrents from deluge once processed.
+This tells Sonarr to remove torrents from Deluge once processed.

 `Indexers` is the important tab: that's where Radarr will grab information about released episodes.
 This will be automatically configurated by [Prowlarr](#setup-prowlarr)